SzahnDhore/Helper-of-language/README.md

 	* Remove the then obsolete option to return string.
 * Look into how to best return more information about a language, such as text direction.
 * Possibility to apply stuff to returned strings.
 Both globally and individually.
-* Review the settings to see if there is any fat to be trimmed.
+* Review the settings and remove superflous options.
+* Add method of supporting varibles in string.

 Known bugs and limitations